||2017 WSBA Beginner beekeeper Class February 26 - April 9

 of every month at Stedman's Bee Supplies located at 3763 NW Anderson Hill Road, Silverdale, Washington.

-All members are invited to attend the board meetings, participate in the discussions to help steer the association's activities
+All members are invited to come early to the general meeting and attend the board meetings and participate in the discussions to help steer the association's activities

 and events in a direction you would like to see it go.
 If you have grand ideas or plans or simply have some time to kill, please stop by.